-- students in Grade 1 to Grade 9 in English language arts - students in Grade 2 to Grade 9 in French Immersion and bilingual programs - students in Grade 8 and Grade 9 in Late French Immersion the bilingual HLAT is called the bilingual writing assessment tool and is specific to certain languages (e.g,.
+- students in Grade 1 to Grade 9 in English language arts - students in Grade 2 to Grade 9 in French Immersion and bilingual programs - students in Grade 8 and Grade 9 in Late French Immersion

+The bilingual HLAT is called the bilingual writing assessment tool and is specific to certain languages (e.g,.
 Chinese bilingual writing assessment tool, Arabic bilingual writing assessment tool)

 The HLAT administration dates for students in English Language Arts are April 15-April 19, 2024.
+The HLAT administration dates for students in French Immersion and bilingual programs are October 2 - October 6, 2023.